awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-route53-aliastarget-1.md

 *Alias records only:* Information about the AWS resource, such as a CloudFront distribution or an Amazon S3 bucket, that you want to route traffic to\.

 When creating records for a private hosted zone, note the following:
-+ Creating geolocation alias, geoproximity alias, or latency alias records in a private hosted zone is unsupported\.
++ Creating geolocation alias and latency alias records in a private hosted zone is allowed but not supported\.
 + For information about creating failover records in a private hosted zone, see [Configuring Failover in a Private Hosted Zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/dns-failover-private-hosted-zones.html)\.

 ## Syntax<a name="aws-properties-route53-aliastarget-1-syntax"></a>